+Of course!
 Always choose the highest protection available and try to keep out of the sun.
 Even though previously people tented to recommend mineral sunscreens, it is no longer the case.
 Given that scientists discovered that mineral sunscreens also absorb radiation and convert it into heat, it no longer matters.
 What matters, is to achieve the broadest protection possible, and you can do that by using more filters.
 We suggest you browse our selection of sunscreen for dark spots if you’re having trouble finding a good one.

 Have oily or acne-prone skin?

 Yep!
 Oily and acne-prone needs as much protection as any other skin type.
 Make sure to look for sunscreens with lightweight formulas.
 If you like, you can also choose products with mattifying and oil-regulating properties.
 Here are some of our favorite sunscreens for oily skin.